hugohadfield/pytorch_image_regession/README.md

 Test mean angle error: 0.3546 degrees
 ```
 so it can estimate the orientation of the arrow to within about 0.35 degrees.

+# What Now?
+1. Clone the repo
+2. Add your own dataset
+3. Train the network for your task
+4. Have fun :)